The lab focuses on understanding multicellular bacterial behaviors,

 extracellular matrix.
 Cells within these communities are highly

-resistant to antibiotics and display strong phenotypic heterogeneity.
+tolerant to antibiotics and display strong phenotypic heterogeneity.

-Using microscopy, molecular biology techniques, and mathematical
+By combining microscopy, molecular biology techniques, advanced data

 Biofilms in Ecology and Evolution